code-423n4/2021-12-mellow/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

-[ ⭐️ SPONSORS ADD INFO HERE ]

-# Welcome to Mellow Protocol 👾
+## Greetings

 Hello legends!💪

 🧐 We look forward to you dissecting our code and helping us improve the security!
 Feel free to ask any small or big questions, and ask for guidance or clarifications.

 💬 Please pay attention to the docs and shoot any questions you have on Discord - we’ll be online to respond.

+# Welcome to Mellow Protocol 👾

+TBA - LOGO, etc

 # Useful links 🧐